Prashant Jha

-Prashant Jha is an Indian-born physician, engineer, entrepreneur, editor, inventor, professor and author.
+Prashant Jha is an Indian-born physician, engineer and author.
+He is also working as consulting professor at All India Institute of Medical Sciences, New Delhi and IIT Delhi.

 Biosketch

 Jha was born in Delhi, in 1981.
 He graduated in medicine (MBBS) and studied Family medicine for his post-graduation.
 He later pursued a doctoral fellowship in Intensive care medicine.
 After working for a decade as a general practitioner and Intensivist, he studied Biomedical Engineering and Computer Science at IIT Kanpur.
 He received his post-doctoral training in medical device innovations from the Stanford University.
 He then attended an executive program in Medical Device Design at Harvard University.
 Currently, he is a consulting Professor and Fellowship Director at the School of International Biodesign, a Department of Biotechnology funded program at the All India Institute of Medical Sciences, New Delhi (AIIMS) and Indian Institute of Technology, Delhi (IIT Delhi).

 School of International Biodesign

 Jha co-founded the School of International Biodesign at the All India Institute of Medical Sciences Delhi and Indian Institute of Technology Delhi and served as its Fellowship Director till December 2018.
 The school is modelled on Stanford University's Biodesign program and trains innovators of medical technology through post-graduate innovation fellowships and also through workshops and events.
 The school is housed in Old OT Block of AIIMS, New Delhi and has Stanford University, Hiroshima University, Queensland University, and Indian Institute of Technology, New Delhi as partners.
 It is funded by the Department of Biotechnology, a unit of Ministry of Science and Technology, Government of India.
 The program has yielded thirty two patents on low cost medical devices.